fornax-navo/astropy/docs/io/fits/index.rst

 Note that the example above obtains a cutout image using the `ImageHDU.section` attribute rather than the traditional `ImageHDU.data` attribute.
-The use of `~ImageHDU.section` ensures that only the necessary parts of the FITS image are transferred from the server, rather than downloading the entire data array.
+The use of ``.section`` ensures that only the necessary parts of the FITS image are transferred from the server, rather than downloading the entire data array.
 This trick can significantly speed up your code if you require small subsets of large FITS files located on slow (remote) storage systems.